sonic-net/DASH/documentation/gnmi/dash-gnmi-design.md

 ![dash-arch](./images/gnmi-arch.svg)

 Both host server and DPU card are running SONiC image.
-GNMI server is on host server, orchagent and redis are on DPU card, GNMI server will use ZMQ over TCP to communicate with orchagent and redis.
+GNMI server and redis for APPL_DB are on host server, orchagent is on DPU card, GNMI server will use ZMQ over TCP to communicate with orchagent and redis.

 ### Requirements